benko/ocp4-lab-deployment/README.md

 The idea is your control node is an external client to the airgapped system, so it needs a VPN connection to access the resources - a nice real-life scenario.

-See the section below, ``group_vars/all.yml``, and the service provisioning playbook for more on configuration.
+See the OpenVPN section below, ``group_vars/all.yml``, and the service provisioning playbook for more on configuration.

 ### Playtime Configuration Variables